Vaishnavi-279/Portfolio/README.md

 # Portfolio
-A simple application which walks through my  tech journey.
+A simple application which walks you through my journey.